Our law firm is taking on new Truvada lawsuits and other HIV drug injury lawsuits involving kidney or bone injuries in all 50 states.

 About TDF Drugs Viread and Truvada

 Viread and Truvada are brand names for unique antiviral drug called TDF (tenofovir disoproxil fumarate).
 TDF was one of the first effective medical treatments for Human Immunodeficiency Virus (HIV).
-The HIV virus utilizes a special enzyme called the RT enzyme to replicate its own DNA and duplicate virus cells through a process called reverse transcription.
+The HIV virus utilizes a particular enzyme called the RT enzyme to replicate its DNA and duplicate virus cells through reverse transcription.

-TDF can slow or stop the growth or progression of the HIV virus by blocking the RT enzyme that the virus cells use to duplicate themselves.
-This doesn’t kill the virus, but it effectively freezes it and prevents further progression.
-When TDF is combined with other drugs it can actually reduce the HIV viral load in the system.
+TDF can slow or stop the growth or progression of HIV by blocking the RT enzyme that the virus cells use to duplicate themselves.
+This doesn’t kill the virus but effectively freezes it and prevents further progression.
+When TDF is combined with other drugs, it can reduce the HIV viral load in the system.

-The biopharmaceutical company Gilead Sciences Inc., developed and patented TDF and the very first TDF drug, Viread, was approved by the FDA in 2001.
-A second TDF drug, Truvada, was released 3 years later in 2004.
-Truvada and Viread were viewed as groundbreaking drugs when they first came out and they were the only real treatment option for people living with HIV.
-Within a few years, millions of patients were taking Viread or Truvada on a daily basis for HIV treatment.
+The biopharmaceutical company Gilead Sciences Inc. developed and patented TDF, and the very first TDF drug, Viread, was approved by the FDA in 2001.
+A second TDF drug, Truvada, was released three years later in 2004.
+Truvada and Viread were viewed as groundbreaking drugs when they first came out, and they were the only real treatment option for people living with HIV.
+Within a few years, millions of patients were taking Viread or Truvada daily for HIV treatment.

-Sadly, TDF drugs had a very significant downside that became apparent soon after Viread and Truvada were released.
-As beneficial as these new drugs were for HIV patients, they came with an extremely heavy price tag in terms of side effects.
+Sadly, TDF drugs had a significant downside that became apparent soon after Viread and Truvada were released.
+As beneficial as these new drugs were for HIV patients, they came with a hefty price tag in terms of side effects.
 TDF is not easily absorbed into the body and requires very high doses to be effective.
 This made TDF drugs potentially harmful to the bones and kidneys of users.

-Although kidney problems and loss of bone density were listed as side effects, it was soon very obvious that these side effects were much more frequent and severe than suggested by Gilead.
-Various clinical studies have since established that Viread, Truvada, and other TDF drugs cause osteoporosis and bone fractures as well as very serious kidney damage including permanent kidney failure.
+Although kidney problems and loss of bone density were listed as side effects, it was soon self-evident that these side effects were much more frequent and severe than suggested by Gilead.
+Various clinical studies have since established that Viread, Truvada, and other TDF drugs cause osteoporosis, bone fractures, and severe kidney damage, including permanent kidney failure.

 Gilead Purposefully Withheld a Safer Alternative Drug

-By the time Truvada was approved by the FDA in 2004, the R&D team at Gilead was already working on a new version of TDF that more effective and much safer.
-This newer, safer version of TDF was called TAF (tenofovir alafenamide fumarate) which functioned in the same way as TDF but was absorbed into HIV more efficiently.
+By the time Truvada was approved by the FDA in 2004, the R&D team at Gilead was already working on a new version of TDF that was more effective and much safer.
+This newer, safer version of TDF was called TAF (tenofovir alafenamide fumarate), which functioned like TDF but was absorbed into HIV more efficiently.

-The better absorption of TAF by the HIV cells meant that TAF was not only better at slowing the growth of the HIV virus, but it was also far less toxic.
-TAF was still toxic to bones kidneys, but its lower dose requirements and other properties made it less harmful than TDF.
-Gilead could have released TAF as early as 2004 or even 2002, but at that particular time, the company was already generating billions in revenue from Viread and later Truvada.
+The better absorption of TAF by the HIV cells meant TAF was not only better at slowing the growth of the HIV, but it was also far less toxic.
+TAF was still toxic to bones and kidneys, but its lower dose requirements and other properties made it less harmful than TDF.
+Gilead could have released TAF as early as 2004 or even 2002, but at that particular time, the company was already generating billions in revenue from Viread and, later, Truvada.
 Moreover, Viread and Truvada were under patent protection for another decade.

-If Gilead had immediately released the newer, safer TAF it would have killed the marketability of their existing TDF drugs like Viread and Truvada.
-This would have effectively ended 10-years of patent-protected revenues for these drugs, so Gilead purposefully decided to withhold the release of TAF.
+If Gilead had immediately released the newer, safer TAF, it would have killed the marketability of their existing TDF drugs like Viread and Truvada.
+This would have effectively ended ten years of patent-protected revenues for these drugs, so Gilead purposefully withheld the release of TAF.
 Ultimately, Gilead did not release TAF until shortly before the patent on Viread was about to expire.
 Gilead chose to maximize profits at the direct expense of patient safety.
 Our prediction?
 This will have an impact on Truvada lawsuit settlement amounts when all is said and done.

 Viread and Truvada Product Liability Lawsuits

-Since 2018, large number of product liability lawsuits have been filed against Gilead users of TDF drugs like Truvada and Viread who suffered bone fractures, kidney failures and other health consequences.
+Since 2018, many product liability lawsuits have been filed against Gilead users of TDF drugs like Truvada and Viread, who suffered bone fractures, kidney failures, and other health consequences.

-Every Truvada lawsuit accuses Gilead of manufacturing TDF drugs that were unreasonably and unnecessarily toxic to patients’ and posed safety risks to the kidneys and bones.
-These HIV drug lawsuits also allege something that absolutely awful.
+Truvada lawsuits have accused Gilead of manufacturing TDF drugs that were unreasonably and unnecessarily toxic to patients and posed safety risks to the kidneys and bones.
+These HIV drug lawsuits also allege something that awful.
 The claim is that Gilead intentionally withheld a better, safer version of the drug for years to boost profits at the expense of patient health.

 The Viread and Truvada lawsuits also contend that Gilead gave inadequate warnings about the true level of risk associated with the TDF Drugs.
-The most common tort claims in these lawsuits are: (1) Strict Liability (Design Defect & Failure to Warn), (2) Negligence and Gross Negligence, (3) Fraud by Omission, and (4) violations of various state consumer protection laws.
+Common tort claims in these MDL class action lawsuit lawsuits are (1) Strict Liability (Design Defect & Failure to Warn), (2) Negligence and Gross Negligence, (3) Fraud by Omission, and (4) violations of various state consumer protection laws.
 (Gilead’s counsel has pointed out to us that “plaintiffs in the JCCP, which comprise more than 90% of all plaintiffs in this litigation as a whole, no longer contend that the TDF medications were defectively designed.”)

 Any Viread and Truvada lawsuit against Gilead stands alone.
 There is no federal class-action MDL like many mass tort prescription drug cases.
-In 2019, a motion was filed with the Judicial Panel on Multidistrict Litigation asking the panel to consolidate the TDF lawsuits into a new MDL.
-That motion was subsequently withdrawn, however, and an MDL was never formally initiated.
+In 2019, a motion was filed with the Judicial Panel on Multidistrict Litigation, asking the panel to consolidate the TDF lawsuits into a new MDL.
+However, that motion was subsequently withdrawn, and an MDL was never formally initiated.

 A non-official MDL for the Viread and Truvada lawsuits has formed organically, however, in the Northern District of California (N.D.
 Cal.).
-Most of the initial TDF lawsuits were being filed in the Northern District of California, which is where Gilead is headquartered.
-In April 2019, these cases were consolidated together before Judge Jon S. Tigar for pretrial purposes.
-Thereafter, new TDF lawsuits filed against Gilead in other federal districts have been regularly transferred to the Northern District of California and then consolidated before Judge Tigar for efficiency.
+Most initial TDF lawsuits were being filed in the Northern District of California, where Gilead is headquartered.
+In April 2019, these cases were consolidated before Judge Jon S. Tigar for pretrial purposes.
+After that, new TDF lawsuits filed against Gilead in other federal districts have been regularly transferred to the Northern District of California and then consolidated before Judge Tigar for efficiency.

-The end result of these venue transfers has been the emergence of a purely “organic” MDL that has about 40 cases involving just over 2,200 individual plaintiffs.
-There are still a number of lawsuits in other federal courts that have not been transferred.
-There are also a large number of TDF lawsuits pending in California state courts, where the California version of a mass-tort MDL has been established.
+These venue transfers resulted in the emergence of a purely “organic” MDL, with about 40 cases involving just over 2,200 individual plaintiffs.
+Some lawsuits in other federal courts still have not been transferred.
+Many TDF lawsuits are also pending in California state courts, where the California version of a mass-tort MDL has been established.

-Anyone who took Truvada (or another TDF drug such as Viread) for the treatment of HIV for a period of 6 months of more and subsequently suffered kidney damage or bone fractures may be eligible to file a Truvada lawsuit.
+Anyone who took Truvada (or another TDF drug such as Viread) for the treatment of HIV for six months or more and subsequently suffered kidney damage or bone fractures may be eligible to file a Truvada lawsuit.

 Contact Us About a Viread or Truvada Lawsuit